 These socks have special fibres woven into them to accomplish through the soles of our feet the kind of subtle massage that a reflexologist does when working over your feet with their strong, moving thumbs and hands.
 That means they have some influence on your nervous system, including Neuralgia issues.

 The socks are produced by a new Canadian company, called Voxx Life, after many years of research and development.
 Already, testimonials are coming in as to how much those socks do for people with balance problems, or neuralgia pain, even diabetics find these to help with their blood circulation, athletes are finding more strength and stamina, people with MS are able to get around better, and some are giving up their walkers.
-It all sounds rather fantastic!
+It all sounds rather great!

-You can also go see their testimonial videos on the Vimeo site. voxlife.com/?page_id=3675 I see there that atheletes and seniors are taking to them like goldfish to water.
+You can also go see their testimonial videos on the Vimeo site. voxlife.com.
+I see there that atheletes and seniors are taking to them like goldfish to water.
 They are seeing improvements in balance, stability, power, stamina, reaction time, pain relief, energy, recovery time, and posture.

 Fortunately, this is an affordable solution.
 Generally, $30-50 for a pair of socks or insoles.
 So I've signed up to sell the Voxx Socks for a commission.
 Now I can write about these wonder socks, and offer you a link for to order them.